spope851/wp-env-backup-sync/README.md

 - `ssh_port` (required, default: '22'): SSH port
 - `encryption_password` (required): Password for encrypting backup files
 - `github_token` (required): GitHub token for pushing changes

+#### Optional Inputs
+- `skip_tables` (default: 'wp_comments,wp_commentmeta'): Comma-separated list of tables to skip during search-replace.
+Use empty string to skip no tables.
+- `clear_cache_commands` (default: 'flush,transients,rewrite'): Comma-separated list of cache clear commands to run.
+Use empty string to skip cache clearing.
+- `sync_content_dirs` (default: 'themes,plugins,uploads,mu-plugins'): Comma-separated list of wp-content directories to sync.
+Use empty string to skip content sync.
+- `encryption_algorithm` (default: 'aes-256-cbc'): OpenSSL encryption algorithm to use for backups
+- `encryption_iterations` (default: '100000'): Number of PBKDF2 iterations for backup encryption

 ### What it does

 1. Activates maintenance mode on the target environment